FREE SHIPPING on orders over $75 International: over $250

 Long ago, the wise tea master Lao Cha was on a pilgrimage through the mountainous ranges of Guangxi province, China, when he stumbled upon a tired farmer:

-— Of course, young one!
-Let me share a woven basket of Liu Bao with you.
+— Of course, my friend!
+Let me share a basket of Liu Bao with you.

 Liu Bao can be considered the sister and, at the same time, the forefather of Shou Pu-erh.
-This tea originated from Guangxi province in China and dates back to the 1500s.
+This tea originated from Guangxi Province in China and dates back to the 1500s.
 Farmers age it using large bamboo baskets.
-The production of Liu Bao involves wet piling – the same method that tea producers later adapted to create Ripe Pu-erh.
+The production of Liu Bao involves post-fermentation – the same process that tea producers later adapted to create Ripe Pu-erh.

 Place of Origin: Longlin, Guangxi, China.